jrodu/ppa/README.md

     (that have been previously labeled) by choosing a label or set of labels.
 7. The “Select Panels by Score Function” checkbox allows you to
-    - create a function to “measure” each time series based on your visual observations
+    - create a feature function to “measure” each time series based on your visual observations
+    - edit a feature function you already created (this is useful when you realize that you made a typo or that your feature function is not capturing what you thought it would).
     - score each time series based on your function
     - select panels by moving the threshold on the resulting ECDF plot
     - invert the selected panels (i.e. selecting panels that lie “above” the threshold rather than “below”)
     - investigate the score of individual time series by hovering over them and exposing a tooltip.
+    - save the scores to your R environment (the scores are saved in a data set whose columns are named based on the name of the function that produced the scores)
+    - the functions you created will be saved to your environment as immediately usable functions, along with a list that contains the name of the functions created during that session.

-Here is a score you can try (note- don’t forget to name the function so that you can access it later!):
+Here is a feature function you can try (note- don’t forget to name the function so that you can access it later!):

 ``` r
 panel_data %>% summarize(max=max(y)) %>% pull(max)